JulianSobott/networking/docs/external/Getting_started.rst

         """All client functions, that can be called by the server""" from client import get_username, get_password

-Take a look at the :any:`Functions` page to see alternative ways of overwriting these classes.
+Take a look at the :doc:`Functions` page to see alternative ways of overwriting these classes.

 Now we need to overwrite the classes that are responsible for communication.
 You do not need to know how the communication classes \
 work.
 It is only important, that you don't forget to overwrite them and don't change the attributes.